|This article is incomplete.

 Birds you can see here include:

-Cattle Egret, White Stork, Black Kite, Egyptian Vulture, Griffon Vulture, Short-toed Eagle, Northern Goshawk, Levant Sparrowhawk, Steppe Buzzard, Long-legged Buzzard, Golden Eagle, Bonelli's Eagle, Lesser Kestrel, Chukar Partridge, Eurasian Woodcock, Eurasian Collared Dove, Little Swift, Little Green Bee-eater, Eurasian Hoopoe, Syrian Woodpecker, Desert Lark, Calandra Lark, Bimaculated Lark, Greater Short-toed Lark, Crested Lark, Wood Lark, Horned Lark, Eurasian Crag Martin, Tawny Pipit, Yellow-vented Bulbul, Common Wren, Radde's Accentor, Eurasian Robin, Bluethroat, White-throated Robin, Black Redstart, Blackstart, Isabelline Wheatear, Black-eared Wheatear, Finsch's Wheatear, Rufous-tailed Rock Thrush, Eurasian Blackbird, Upcher's Warbler, Olive-tree Warbler, Ruppell's Warbler, Orphean Warbler, Sombre Tit, Great Tit, Western Rock Nuthatch, Red-backed Shrike, Woodchat Shrike, Common Jay, Alpine Chough, Brown-necked Raven, Fan-tailed Raven, Tristram's Starling, House Sparrow, Rock Sparrow, Pale Rock Sparrow, Red-fronted Serin, European Serin, Syrian Serin, Eurasian Siskin, Crimson-winged Finch, Desert Finch, Hawfinch, Pine Bunting, Rock Bunting, Cretzschmar's Bunting, Black-headed Bunting
+Cattle Egret, White Stork, Black Kite, Egyptian Vulture, Griffon Vulture, Short-toed Eagle, Northern Goshawk, Levant Sparrowhawk, Steppe Buzzard, Long-legged Buzzard, Golden Eagle, Bonelli's Eagle, Lesser Kestrel, Chukar Partridge, Eurasian Woodcock, Eurasian Collared Dove, Little Swift, Arabian Green Bee-eater, Eurasian Hoopoe, Syrian Woodpecker, Desert Lark, Calandra Lark, Bimaculated Lark, Greater Short-toed Lark, Crested Lark, Wood Lark, Horned Lark, Eurasian Crag Martin, Tawny Pipit, Yellow-vented Bulbul, Common Wren, Radde's Accentor, Eurasian Robin, Bluethroat, White-throated Robin, Black Redstart, Blackstart, Isabelline Wheatear, Eastern Black-eared Wheatear, Finsch's Wheatear, Rufous-tailed Rock Thrush, Eurasian Blackbird, Upcher's Warbler, Olive-tree Warbler, Ruppell's Warbler, Orphean Warbler, Sombre Tit, Great Tit, Western Rock Nuthatch, Red-backed Shrike, Woodchat Shrike, Common Jay, Alpine Chough, Brown-necked Raven, Fan-tailed Raven, Tristram's Starling, House Sparrow, Rock Sparrow, Pale Rock Sparrow, Red-fronted Serin, European Serin, Syrian Serin, Eurasian Siskin, Crimson-winged Finch, Desert Finch, Hawfinch, Pine Bunting, Rock Bunting, Cretzschmar's Bunting, Black-headed Bunting

 History and Use